 RIYL: Swearin’, Speedy Ortiz, Japandroids

 For those of us who grew up in the ’90s, it’s odd to say that it’s refreshing to hear a song that makes you want to thrash around and momentarily lose your shit while absorbing every spoken word.
 And every day, we are thankful for Bully, who for nearly seven years have been blowing rock fans’ minds.
-The best band from Nashville unveiled last month what we had anticipated since the beginning of the year – their third album, Sugaregg will be released August 21st via Sub Pop.
-At the time, they shared the LP’s lead single, “Sorry”, which was everything we longed to hear.
-Alicia Bognanno, Clayton Parker, and Reece Lazarus once again deliver the anthemic goods with “Every Tradition”
+The best band from Nashville unveiled last month what we had anticipated since the beginning of the year – Alicia Bognanno’s third album, Sugaregg will be released August 21st via Sub Pop.
+At the time, she shared the LP’s lead single, “Where To Start”, which was everything we longed to hear.
+Bognanno once again delivers the anthemic goods with “Every Tradition”

 Raging and roaring, “Every Tradition” is a banger of the first order.
-Whether it’s Parker’s wailing guitar, Lazarus’ hammering bass, or Bognanno’s fiery vocals, the track reverberates with the angst and desperation of the great grunge songs of the ’90s.
+Whether it’s Bognanno’s wailing guitar, the hammering bass,, or her fiery vocals, the track reverberates with the angst and desperation of the great grunge songs of the ’90s.
 And yet, it feels fresh and new.
 What makes Bully rise above the crop is Bognanno’s songwriting, as she rarely takes shortcuts.
 Songs are the pages on which she writes her memoires and thoughts of the world, and in this case she takes on society’s traditional values of what a woman ought to be.
 She doesn’t want to be a mother or the good wife, but instead wants to live her dreams.
 Although people say that she’ll change her mind as she gets older, she emphatically hollers that “nothing’s changed for me”.
-Hopefully nothing changes for Bullly because they are delivering music that is liberating in its sound and message.
+Hopefully nothing changes for Bullly because she’s delivering music that is liberating in its sound and message.